FB Financial (FBK)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in FB Financial.

-FB Financial isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years.
-And while FB Financial’s estimated net interest income growth for the next 12 months is great, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+FB Financial isn’t a bad business, but we’re not clamoring to buy it here and now.
+Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
+And while FB Financial’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, its estimated net interest income growth for the next 12 months is great.

 FB Financial’s P/B ratio based on the next 12 months is 1.5x.
 This valuation multiple is fair, but we don’t have much faith in the company.
 We're fairly confident there are better stocks to buy right now.